 Before the 1987 Tour ever became Stephen Roche versus Pedro Delgado, it was everybody versus Jean-François Bernard.

 Bernard had been riding a blinder.
-He did a decent long time trial, got into an escape on the first Pyrenean stage and gained almost four minutes on the other GC riders and rode strongly in the Massif Central.
-Then came the performance of his career: a hammering of his rivals in the Mont Ventoux time trial that put him two and a half minutes clear in the yellow jersey.
+He did a decent long time trial, got into an escape on the first Pyrenean stage and gained almost four minutes on the other GC riders, then rode strongly in the Massif Central.
+Next came the performance of his career: a hammering of his rivals in the Mont Ventoux time trial that put him two and a half minutes clear in the yellow jersey.

 For the French public and media, a new national hero had been anointed, barely six months into the post-Bernard Hinault era.
 The succession had been seamless – Bernard was dead; long live Bernard.
 However, there’s a telling line in the eventual 1987 winner Stephen Roche’s autobiography The Agony and the Ecstasy on the younger of the two Frenchmen: “I knew I was going to have a bloody hard job to get Bernard out of the yellow jersey.
 It was not impossible.
 He was not Hinault.”
 Try telling that to the French public.